dilipabc/ga4-analytics-report/README.md

 [[Google Analytics documentation]](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema).
 Additionally, you can customize your queries based on your specific reporting needs.

+## 🔗 Configration Require

+To access analytics reports, enabling the Google Analytics API and configuring Google Firebase Analytics is essential.
+By activating the Google Analytics API, users unlock access to data retrieval functionalities, enabling seamless extraction of insights.
+Concurrently, configuring Google Firebase Analytics ensures comprehensive tracking of user interactions across web and app platforms, enriching the analytics dataset.
+Together, these steps facilitate robust data collection and analysis, empowering businesses to derive actionable insights for informed decision-making and strategic planning.

 ## Certainly!
 Here are the step-by-step instructions to obtain the client ID, client secret, and property ID from the Google Console: